-To classify a death as a suicide, a physician or coroner must discern the intention of the deceased.
+To classify a death as a suicide, a physician or coroner must discern the intent of the deceased.
 Indeed, the government defines this cause of death as “intentional self-harm.”
-In contrast, when a doctor or coroner deems that a death is an “accident,” they define the cause as involuntary, calling it an “unintentional injury.”
-While some suicides and accidents are black and white – such as suicide by hanging or an automobile accident fatality – many are less obvious.
-Delve deeper, and it’s clear that there is a spectrum of intent that can lead to misclassifying causes of death.
+In contrast, when a doctor or coroner deems that death is an “accident,” they define the cause as involuntary, calling it an “unintentional injury.”
+While some suicides and accidents are black and white – such as suicide by hanging or an automobile accident fatality – many are less noticeable.
+Delve more in-depth, and it’s clear that there is a spectrum of intent that can lead to misclassifying causes of death.

 Overdose: At the Crossroads of Suicide and Accidental Death